 Weak replacement content

-The biggest mistake is not being able to create content that’s ready to link to.
+The biggest mistake isn’t being able to create content that’s ready to link to.
 That’s the key problem of many website owners.
 But the question comes to, what are the most linkable assets out there?

 The most linkable assets out there are

-Creating original and value-driven content takes time and is not cheap, but the investment is 100% worth it.
+Creating original and value-driven content takes time and isn’t cheap, but the investment is 100% worth it.
 Since that turns your generic blog post into a link-generating asset.

 Spammy or generic outreach.